SunnyAsar/Accountable/README.md

 ![screenshot](./public/accountable.png)

 Accountable provides a way to handle finances, track your income, expenditure and make more informed financial decisions.
-The data from each account is visuallized on a chart to help the user see their speding and earning history.
+The data from each account is visualized on a chart to help the user see their spending and earning history.

 ## Built With